Diversity & Inclusion Conference 2019: a cross-sector perspective

 Keynote & Panels

-Chair at Green Park Interim, Executive Recruitment Chair at Index on Censorship
+Chair at Green Park Interim and Executive Recruitment, Chair at Index on Censorship

 Trevor Phillips is Chairman of the Board at Green Park, having served as Non-Executive Director advising the Board since April 2017.
 Trevor brings a breadth of strategic business leadership and a proven track record of accomplishments across multiple industries.
 The founding Chair of the Equality and Human Rights Commission, and the first elected Chair of the Greater London Authority, Trevor’s expertise in diversity and inclusion complements Green Park’s core business values.
 A writer and broadcaster, Trevor is also co-founder of Webber Phillips Ltd a leading data analytics provider and has served as President of the Partnership Council of the John Lewis Partnership.
 Additionally, Trevor is currently Chair of Index on Censorship, the international campaigning and publishing group promoting freedom of expression, and a Senior Fellow at the influential think-tank Policy Exchange.
 A former ITV executive, he remains active in the creative industries, writing regularly for several national newspapers and serving as a board member of London’s Barbican Centre and of Headlong Theatre.
 Trevor has been the recipient of several honorary doctorates, an OBE and was awarded the Chevalier de la Legion d’Honneur by the French Government.